 Tal Harmelech, Roth, Y., & Tendler, A. (2023).
 Transcranial Magnetic Stimulation in Obsessive-Compulsive Disorder.
 Psychiatric Clinics of North America, 46(1), 133–166. https://doi.org/10.1016/j.psc.2022.10.003

-Dr. Roseann is a mental health expert who frequently is in the media:
+Dr. Roseann is a mental health expert who is frequently in the media:

 Are you looking for SOLUTIONS for your struggling child or teen?